wagnifico/sample-cpp-vscode/README.md

+# sample-cpp-vscode

-Simple C++ library with CMAKE.
+Simple C++ library with Cmake with a single class.

-For testing VSCode debugging.
+Nothing is done with this code, the objective is to test Cmake options and VSCode debugging.

+Build with ```bash build.sh```